-She can tell there is something distinctly non-regulation about the whole thing.
+She can tell there's something distinctly non-regulation about the whole thing.
 But she also likes the look of McCoy's friend, and sees a desperation in both their eyes that she's come to recognize in the best of the men she's treated and served with.
-McCoy's an ass, but in this case, he's doing something good--or at least believes he is.
+McCoy's an ass, but in this case, he's doing something good—or at least believes he is.

 She hasn't seen McCoy since she left Roger.
 Never tried to look him up.
 Learned through some mutual friends that Roger took Jocelyn with him on some expedition he mounted.
 A planet Chapel had never heard of.
 She quit keeping track of him after that, let all her old friends go.
 Never mentions to her new friends and shipmates that she was once important to the "Great Roger Korby."

 That part of her life is over.
 She misses Roger sometimes, but less than she would have thought.
 It probably speaks volumes about their relationship that she didn't mourn it long, but she's still mourning her own stupidity.